-There is so much dissatisfaction with both parties, not to mention the loathing felt by most people towards those parties’ choices for candidates, that we are seeing huge masses of people looking for a viable 3rd party option.
+There is so much dissatisfaction with both parties, not to mention the loathing felt by most people towards those parties’ choices for candidates, that we are seeing huge masses of people looking for a viable third party option.

-However it’s not enough to “not be Clinton or Trump”; if people are going to switch from one of the two mainstream parties and vote Libertarian in November, they’re going to need some damn good, coherent, and easy to remember policies.
+However, it’s not enough to “not be Clinton or Trump”; if people are going to switch from one of the two mainstream parties and vote Libertarian in November, they’re going to need some damn good, coherent, and easy to remember policies.
 They’re going to need to know who Johnson and Weld are, and why they should be handed the keys to the White House.

-And don’t forget, you are also reminded of them every time you drive two blocks and see another set of golden arches, or sit down at a restaurant with Bud coasters.
+According to AdAge.com companies like McDonald’s and Budweiser spent over $1 billion on advertising in 2012.
+And don’t forget, you are also reminded of them every time you’re driving and see another set of golden arches, or sit down at a restaurant with Bud coasters.

 Why do I bring all this up?

 Because it is important to understand what the Libertarian Party is up against in this election!
 Trump and Clinton are Budweiser and MacDonald’s!
 Hillary Clinton alone has raised almost $335 million to spend on her campaign!
 She is able to advertise and promote her brand with almost the same kind of spending as General Electric, the multinational Fortune 500 conglomerate!

 So where does Gary Johnson even begin?

 Well, I would say a lot more of this won’t hurt: